MEET OUR DIRECTORS

 Frank received his B.A. in psychology in 2002 from the University of Houston.
-In 2003, he sat for and passed the Board Certified Associate Behavior Analyst (BCaBA)examination.
+In 2003, he obtained the Board Certified Associate Behavior Analyst (BCaBA)credeintial.
 In 2008, Frank obtained his Master of Arts (M.A.) in Clinical Psychology from the University of Houston, Clear-Lake.
-He returned to the University of Houston, Clear-Lake, certificate-only program to complete coursework to sit for the Board Certified Behavior Analyst (BCBA) examination.
+He returned to the University of Houston, Clear-Lake, certificate-only program, to complete coursework to sit for the Board Certified Behavior Analyst (BCBA) examination.
 Frank obtained his BCBA in January 2011.

-Frank began working with children with autism as an undergraduate student at the University of Houston in 1999 with with an ABA early intensive clinic.
-Frank began as a behavior therapist and quickly moved into a leadership role as a Senior Therapist.
-After serving as a Senior Therapist, Frank was promoted to Case Supervisor.
-As a Case Supervisor, he was responsible for designing treatment protocols for skill acquisition, behavioral targets and training treatment teams for clients in early intensive ABA programs.
-In 2009, he began working as the Assistant Principal/Behavior Analyst for a private school for students with autism.
-Frank had the opportunity to work with over 65 students with autism ranging in age from 6-22.
-He was able to hone and refine his capabilities in the areas of conducting FBA’s, writing treatment plans, training staff how to implement behavior plans, and writing Individual Education Plans (IEP’s).
+Frank began working with children with autism as an undergraduate student at the University of Houston in 1999.
+For over 8 years, he provided early intensive ABA therapy for families in the Houston area, and served in various leadership roles.
+In 2009, he began working as the Assistant Principal/Behavior Analyst at a private school for students with autism.
+Working in a school setting provided Frank the opportunity to hone and refine his capabilities in the areas of; conducting behavior assessments,, writing treatment plans, training staff how to implement behavior plans, and writing Individual Education Plans (IEP’s).

-Over the past 13 years, Frank has dedicated his career to improving the quality of life for his clients and their families.
-Frank finds client progress, not matter how big or small, meaningful and rewarding.
-As a student of the science of human behavior, he enjoys acquiring new information as well as sharing his existing knowledge of ABA with others.
+Over the past 18 years, Frank has dedicated his career to improving the quality of life for his clients and their families.
+Frank finds client progress, no matter how big or small, meaningful and rewarding.
+As a student of the ABA field, he enjoys acquiring new information, as well as sharing his existing knowledge of ABA with others.